 Use the discount code BROKEBACKPACKER for a $10 discount.
 Plus, get 3 free months on your membership during their summer promo!TRAVEL BETTER NOW

 Seeing the world without anyone to answer to, getting to challenge yourself and grow as a person.
 There are definitely a fair few pros to solo travel.
 At the same time, traveling alone can be stressful, boring, lonely, and dangerous in varying quantities.

 And we’re not going to lie, Honduras doesn’t exactly lend itself to solo travel.
 This is essentially an unsafe country.
 You’ll need to be a confident traveler.
 This isn’t one for first-time backpackers.
 But if you’re thinking about it, here are some tips.

 - Traveling alone to remote areas can be sketchy.
 As in, dangerous.
-You either take extreme care if traveling or make some travel buddies to go with.
+You either take extreme care or make some travel buddies to go with.

 - Make sure to stay at well-reviewed, trusted accommodation.
 You can see from reviews if the staff somewhere consists of dodgy people.
 Read reviews, find somewhere that’s right for you, and book yourself a room or a bed.
 You’ll get to meet fellow travelers at the best places.

 - Don’t go off-grid.
 Make sure you keep in touch with people.
 Post a few Facebook updates.
 Send some messages.
 Facetime your parents.
 Just make sure that people know where you are.

 - Don’t hitchhike or take lifts from strangers – especially if you’re by yourself.
 People traveling alone are definitely going to be more of a target than a group of people.

 - When you’re walking around, look confident.
 The more lost you look, the more of an easy target you’re going to be.
 Try to memorize a map of the area because you definitely don’t want to be getting your phone out all the time, either.